softwareconstruction240/autograder/docs/CONTRIBUTING.md

 Congrats!
 You just added code to the Autograder!

-Make sure you move your issue on the [TA Project Board](https://github.com/orgs/softwareconstruction240/projects/1/views/9) to the `Done` column
+Make sure you move your issue on the [TA Project Board](https://github.com/orgs/softwareconstruction240/projects/1/views/9) to the `Done` column.
+This will happen automatically if the PR was linked to issue it resolves when the PR was merged.

 Celebrate!

 ## About Page
 A lot of time and effort goes into developing and maintaining the Autograder.
 Thank you!

 If you're new to the team, add yourself to the Autograder's [About Page](../src/main/resources/frontend/src/components/AboutPage.vue).
-(You can see the live one by doing the Konami Code anywhere on the Autograder front end)
+(You can see the live one by doing the Konami Code anywhere on the Autograder front end.)

 Fill this component out and add it to the bottom of the current list of developers:
 ```vue